primaryobjects/chatskills/readme.md

 Chatskills is a quick and easy way to create a conversational user-interface for applications and services.
 It uses a collection of skills and intents, styled after the [Alexa Skills Kit](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide), to setup matching phrases and logic for responding to user requests.

-Chatskills does not require a server.
-It can run directly in the console or on the web.
-It also handles requests from multiple users and maintains session memory.
+Chatskills does not require a server and can run directly in the console.
+It can also run on the web.
+It handles requests from multiple users and maintains session memory.
 When a user starts a conversation with one of the skills, the skill continues to execute within a session context, until the skill terminates.

 ## Example